SystemRDL/PeakRDL/docs/for-devs/exporter-plugin.rst

 Exporter Implementation
 -----------------------
 First, implement your exporter function or class.
 It is good practice to implement this separately from the descriptor class below so that you provide good separation of concepts.
 This will allow others to use your exporter on its own, outside the context of the PeakRDL command line tool.

 See the `SystemRDL compiler reference for some examples <https://systemrdl-compiler.readthedocs.io/en/stable/examples/print_hierarchy.html>`_.

+Be sure to also read about the various :ref:`rdl_gotchas` when designing your exporter.

 Plugin Descriptor Class